 • Should your claim prove unsuccessful, advise you whether it would be potentially worthwhile to refer the claim onto independent bodies such as the Financial Ombudsman Service (FOS) and Financial Services Compensation Scheme (FSCS) and represent you accordingly.

 • Our service does not extend to representing you in court and we cannot comment as to whether this course of action would be appropriate should your claim through TTP prove unsuccessful.

 5. You are aware of our fee structure as laid out in our fee agreement:

 Our fee being 25% plus VAT at the standard prevailing rate, the current VAT rate applicable being 20%, of any redress, as described in formal offer paperwork, secured and considered acceptable by you.
 Fee examples:

 Total due to TTP

 Please be aware that redress in relation to pension contracts normally takes the form of an enhancement to pension benefits and, as a consequence, may not be immediately accessible.
-In such circumstances, usually when the client is under 55 years of age, if the redress secured is accepted, our fee can be settled by 12 interest free monthly instalments or alternatively, can be deferred until age 55 when the redress can be accessed, in which case, the fee would be based upon the prevailing fund value at that time.
+In such circumstances, usually when the client is under 55 years of age, if the redress secured is accepted and payment of our fee is not possible by other means, we can accept settlement by 12 interest free monthly instalments.

 6. You are aware that if, whether in Great Britain or in another jurisdiction, you have been subject to bankruptcy, a debt relief order, an IVA, sequestration or a similar arrangement the compensation/redress might, in certain circumstances be off-set against your outstanding debts; and you will in such circumstances be liable to pay our fees from your own funds.